-In connection with the audits of our consolidated financial statements for the years ended December 31, 2017 and 2016, our independent registered public accountants identified certain material weaknesses in our internal control over financial reporting.
-Such material weaknesses continue to exist as of June 30, 2018.
-A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+In connection with the audits of the Company's consolidated financial statements for the years ended December 31, 2017 and 2016, the Company's independent registered public accountants identified certain material weaknesses in the Company's internal control over financial reporting.
+Such material weaknesses continue to exist as of September 30, 2018.
+A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
 The material weakness relates to not having a full segregation of duties within members of its accounting staff dedicated to financial reporting functions so that all journal entries and account reconciliations are reviewed by someone other than the preparer, heightening the risk of error or fraud, and a proper system for updating inventory values as of the end of each reporting period.
-If we are unable to remediate the material weakness, or other control deficiencies are identified, we may not be able to report our financial results accurately, prevent fraud or file our periodic reports as a public company in a timely manner.
+If the Company is unable to remediate the material weakness, or other control deficiencies are identified, the Company may not be able to report the it's financial results accurately, prevent fraud or file the it's periodic reports as a public company in a timely manner.